pivotal/docs-tap/scst-scan/custom-ivs-samples.md

 Where:

 - `TRIVY-SCANNER-IMAGE` is the Trivy Scanner image used to run Trivy scans.
-See [Trivy documentation](https://github.com/aquasecurity/trivy) for Trivy images.
+For information about Trivy images, see [Trivy documentation](https://github.com/aquasecurity/trivy).